yecril25/content/files/en-us/web/javascript/reference/global_objects/typedarray/map/index.md

 ### Return value

-A new typed array with each element being the result of the callback function.
+A new typed array of the same type with each element being the result of the callback function.
+The function will throw a {{jsxref("TypeError")}} if a result is not implicitly convertible to the underlying type.

 ## Description